A Taste of the Immigrant Experience of New York

 And then it hits me… our most disappointing food experiences in New York have been the ones where the food has been adapted and has evolved to please local palates, where the food no longer resembles the food of the mother country.

-Our most enjoyable experiences, such as the Thai food at modest Zabb City, have been where the food is authentic and remained true to its origins.
+Our most enjoyable experiences, such as the Thai food at modest Zabb City, have been where the food tastes how it tastes in its motherland and remains as true as it can be to its origins.

 Had we not have travelled to China or Italy, New York’s pork buns and pizza would probably have been just fine.

 Just like people, not everything travels well, food in particular.
 But that’s the subject of another project for Terence and I.

 But where does that leave us with New York?
 I’m not sure to be honest.
 But it’s a good excuse to return, don’t you think?